VPontis15/shortly/readme.md

 # Shortly Website

-A [Frontend Mentor Challenge](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G) to practice frontend using tailwind css
+A [Frontend Mentor Challenge](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G) to practice frontend using tailwind css.The SHRTCODE API has been used https://shrtco.de/

 ## Usage